 The Tumbalala of Brazil

 The Tumbalala of Brazil, numbering approximately 1,700 people, are Engaged yet Unreached.
-They are an indigenous people of Brazil and can also be known as Tumbalalá.
-They are an Indigenous people, in the South American Indigenous people cluster of the Latin-Caribbean Americans affinity bloc.
+They are an Indigenous group in northeastern Brazil.
+Their recognition was part of a broader movement of ethnogenesis, where Indigenous groups reassert their cultural identity and historical continuity.
+They are an Indigenous people, in the South American Indigenous people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Portuguese.

 No photo available